 Eye care in Ethiopia faces major challenges.

-Trachoma is the largest cause of infectious blindness in the world.
-Recent years have seen the elimination of trachoma from a number of other countries.
+Another fact is that more than 76 million people are living with trachoma in widespread parts of the country, and over 9 million children aged 1–9 years suffer from active trachoma.
+Recent years have seen the elimination of trachoma from a number of other countries, such as Senegal, Mauritania, Papua New Guinea.
 Now, 52% of the global population at risk from this blinding eye disease live in Ethiopia.